 You will make the Foot Rest Assembly drawing from the four solids parts in your Foot Rest Assembly Folder.
-Following the sketch as shown in Figure 17.29 and using the Endpoint and the Midpoint Osnaps, you will easily construct your product.
+Following the sketch as shown in Figure 7.29 and using the Endpoint and the Midpoint Osnaps, you will easily construct your product.

-Figure 17.29 - The Foot Rest Assembly Sketch
+Figure 7.29 - The Foot Rest Assembly Sketch

-In Figure 17.30, the window "Create New Drawing" is loaded by selecting the New tool on Standard Toolbar. the Select the button "Use the Template" at the top of the Create New Drawing window.
+In Figure 7.30, the window "Create New Drawing" is loaded by selecting the New tool on the Standard Toolbar.
+Select the button "Use the Template" at the top of the Create New Drawing window.
 A list of templates is loaded in the Select a Template list box.
-Scroll down the list and until you the template. see Mechanical.dwt and select it
+Scroll down the list and until you see the template, Mechanical.dwt and select it.